Just-Hussain/nuxt-ts-starter/README.md

   - Vue Property Decorator.
   - Vuex Module Decorators.

-All of the above have been configured so it is ready for development.
-Thier behaviour can be customized in thier respective `/plugins` and `/configs` directories under `/utils`.
+All of the above have been configured so it is ready for development. their behaviour can be customized in their respective `/plugins` and `/configs` directories under `/utils`.

 ## Build Setup